RedTopper/Super-Haxagon/INSTALL.md

 <details><summary>macOS install instructions</summary>

-Unfortunately I do not have a macOS machine to build and test SuperHaxagon with, but have no fear, you can run it on your Mac if you build it yourself!
+Unfortunately I do not have a macOS machine regularly test SuperHaxagon with, but it should always build!

-1. Clone this repository
+The release build is built for M1 processors (arm64).
+[Intel based macs will need to follow the Building instructions](./driver/macOS/README.md)

-2. Use Brew to install SFML `brew install sfml@2`
+1. Download `SuperHaxagon-macOS-arm.tar`
-3. Create a build directory `mkdir build && cd build`
+2. Extract the files into any empty directory
-4. Build with cmake `cmake -DSFML_DIR=/opt/homebrew/Cellar/sfml@2/2.6.2_1/lib/cmake/SFML/ ..`
+3. Launch the application by right-clicking and choosing "Open"

 </details>